History's Toughest Heroes: The Ballad of Crazy Horse

 The government in Washington offered the native tribes a more modern way to live.

-Flour, bacon, coffee, and farming, in return for their territory and their freedom.
-And as the buffalo became scarce, Southern them agreed.
+Flour, bacon, coffee and farming, in return for their territory and their freedom.
+And as the buffalo became scarce, southern them agreed.

-But not crazy Ults and many Lakota warriors.
+But not Crazy Ults and many Lakota warriors.

-The Crazy House, along with other famous fighters like Sitting Bull,
+The Crazy Hulks, along with other famous fighters like Sitting Bull, led war parties against the invaders.

-led war parties against the invaders.
 They raided settlements and forts, destroyed supply trains and telegraph lines, caused terror and mayhem,

-And then they just melted back into the wilderness.
+and then they just melted back into the wilderness.
 We closed Fort Reno, Fort Phil Kearney, Fort C.F.

 Smith.